hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 The output is `<confidence_score>:<classification_index>`

-You get a triton client and server talking to each other!
+Now, you get a triton client and server talking to each other!